 Significant technologies always have unintended consequences, and their effects are never neutral.
-A World of ubiquitous data, subject toee ver more sophisticated collection, aggregation, and analysiis, creates massive opportunities for both financial gain and social good.
-It also creates dangers in areas such as privacy, security, discrimination, exploitation, and inquiality, as well as simple hubris about the effectiveness of management by algorithm.
-Firms that anticipate thte risks of these new practices will be best positioned to avoid missteps.
-This course introduces students to the legal, policy, and ethical dimensions of big data, predictive analtyics, and related techniques.
-It then examines responses-both private and gover nmental-that may be employed to address these concerns.
+A World of ubiquitous data, subject to ever more sophisticated collection, aggregation, and analysis, creates massive opportunities for both financial gain and social good.
+It also creates dangers in areas such as privacy, security, discrimination, exploitation, and inequality, as well as simple hubris about the effectiveness of management by algorithm.
+Firms that anticipate the risks of these new practices will be best positioned to avoid missteps.
+This course introduces students to the legal, policy, and ethical dimensions of big data, predictive analytics, and related techniques.
+It then examines responses-both private and governmental-that may be employed to address these concerns.

 LGST243 - OTHER PEOPLE'S MONEY (Course Syllabus)

-We learn in introductory economics courses that money is fungible: that is, one dollar is as good as the next.
+We learn in introductory economics courses that money is fungible: that is, onedollar is as good as the next.
 Indeed, using money as a "medium of exchange" is one of its defining characteristics.
 But what happens when we take a big pile of money and put it in different buckets.
 On one bucket we might write "hedge fund"; on another, "central bank"; on still another, "payday lender."
 Then money starts to change in ways defined by law, history, ethics, and politics.
 This course will take you on a tour of these different buckets--different kinds of financial institutions, broadly defined--throughout the modern financial system.
 We will look at hedge funds, insurance companies, investment banks, sovereign wealth funds, central banks, consumer banks, payday lenders, state-sponsored enterprises (like the Export-Import Bank in the United States and much of the financial system in China), and the cutting edge of fintech, including crowd-funded lending, digital currencies, and more.
 In each case, students will be exposed to a series of specialized questions: Where did this institution come from?
 What problem is it trying to solve that other alternatives could not resolve?
 What is the basic business (or, where relevant, regulatory) model for each institution?
 How is each institution regulated, and by whom?
-What are the ethical considerations in each context?
-What are the political considerations that each market participant faces?
+What are the

 LGST299 - SEMINAR IN LAW & SOCIETY (Course Syllabus)